Download Our Free E-book

-In our experience, Orlando and Central Florida is waking up to the fact that security services are not just about putting people on the ground who have a mild interest in protecting property.
-The best private construction site security companies take a pride in adding that extra layer of construction security monitoring presence to a client’s operation and being more akin to a private law enforcement team.
-Heads of security, and leadership teams must keep their eye on the cost of a security operation, so the aim is to get the best value from a team who demonstrate pro-active and modern security system.
+In our experience, Orlando and Central Florida are waking up to the fact that security services are not just about putting people on the ground who have a mild interest in protecting property.
+The best private construction site security companies take pride in adding that extra layer of construction security monitoring presence to a client’s operation and being more akin to a private law enforcement team.
+Heads of security and leadership teams must keep their eye on the cost of a security operation, so the aim is to get the best value from a team that demonstrates a pro-active and modern security system.
 External security teams need to demonstrate an understanding of the risks of a construction environment and have the experience and foresight to plan the security operation to meet the needs of the client.
-And going back to what we said in Step #3, a risk assessment of the site is another check on whether the preliminary site security plan is going to achieve its purpose of managing the people on site at any one time and protecting the site and its assets.
+And going back to what we said in Step #3, a risk assessment of the site is another check on whether the preliminary site security plan is going to achieve its purpose of managing the people on-site at any one time and protecting the site and its assets.

 For construction sites we are promoting the deployment of highly trained security K9s and their handlers, to provide patrol services.
 Firstly no one wants to tackle a K9 if they are found to be where they shouldn’t and secondly the K9 actually provides a level of security post orders for the handler/officer who is often working alone in unsociable hours.